anenadic/committee-task-forces-templates/committee-charter-template.md

 - Member, responsible for:
   - Attending the committee meetings, participating in discussions and decisions of the committee, and contributing to the tasks

+### Operatonal Procedures

+  - Process for recruiting and/or selecting new members
+  - Process for on-boarding new members
+  - Process for off-boarding members
+  - A succession plan for chair/co-chair

 ### Members